Table of contents

-Apple Pay transactions in the first quarter of 2017 grew by 450 percent over the same quarter last year, said Apple CEO Tim Cook during the company’s earnings call in May.
+Apple Pay transactions in the first quarter of 2017 grew by 450 percent over the same quarter last year, said Apple CEO Tim Cook during the company’s quarterly earnings call in May.

 But it’s important to note that smartphone technology also plays a role in the growth of transactions.
 The more people who have phones that support mobile pay, the more people who will use it.

 A recent study by IHS Markit forecasted that over 3.4 billion smartphones will be equipped for Apple Pay, Samsung Pay, and Android Pay by the end of 2017.
 This is expected to increase to 5.3 billion by 2021.
 And Apple has said in the past that one million new users sign up for Apple Pay each week.

 Of course, people can’t use mobile payments if businesses don’t take them.
 Apple Pay is already accepted at 20 million locations worldwide, including 4.5 million in the U.S., said Cook during the call.
 But there’s a ton of room for growth; there are 28 million small businesses in the U.S., according to the SBA.

 If you aren’t accepting mobile payments yet, it’s time to jump on the bandwagon.
 While you may not think you have a lot of customers who use the technology, you may be shutting out new business by not accepting it.

 Here are a few of the other benefits that mobile payments like Apple Pay provide: